Who are the Box Tops?

 Who were the session musicians on their various recordings?

 Various members of American Studio's house band and Bobby Womack played on a number of tracks.
-The Aldridge sisters and the Sweet Inspirations provided many of the female background vocals; Dan Penn and John Christopher augmented the group's own background vocals from time to time.
+The Aldridge sisters, Southern Comfort: [Jeanie Greene, Susan Coleman and Ginger Holladay], and the Sweet Inspirations provided many of the female background vocals; Dan Penn and John Christopher augmented the group's own background vocals from time to time.
 Horn performances were primarily contributed by Wayne Jackson, Jacky Thomas, Ed Logan, and Joe Arnold.
 Strings were played by Noel Gilbert, Robert Snyder, Ann Snyder, and Peter Spurbeck.
-(Note: Members of The Box Tops in addition to Alex Chilton participated in various Box Tops recordings both as group [without session musicians] and individually [with session musicians].)
+(Note: Despite what you might read in books or liner notes, members of The Box Tops in addition to Alex Chilton participated in various Box Tops recordings, both as group [without session musicians] and individually [with session musicians].)

 How did the Box Tops get their sound?